Laura’s story is a moving one and we thank her dearly for sharing it with us

 Paul went to the interview in one of his pre-ironed shirts, and got the job a few days later … he was delighted … relieved and so was I!
 He said that the interviewer was really impressed with his CV and experience and his willingness to learn outside the scope of employment.

 After the birth, I was not very well and needed to take a break in my learning.
 My tutor was understanding and very supportive, a few weeks later I was able to resume my study and I was really looking forward to getting back into it.
 Paul was at work during the day and was doing really well in his new role, he had his own little routine of doing an hours work before his dinner when he got in.
 I once again had the responsibility of the washing and ironing and really missed the doing something for myself.
 I think it was the course that motivated me to get better quickly and to establish a routine.
 I felt as though I didn’t want to be left behind.

 I resumed the course and soon completed my units of study, Unit 6 – Setting up a small business, has been invaluable, I have learnt so much and have been able to put my previous knowledge of this course.

 I told my old company that I wouldn’t be coming back to work and have taken up a work experience placement in a design studio a few miles away from my house.
 I work here on a Saturday when Paul looks after the baby and I have been lucky enough to go on a few evening design consultations too.

 Seven months on and Paul has been head-hunted by a leading company and is now a junior manager, he is so thankful that he did something with his unplanned time off and has since embarked upon another course.

 For me, this course has put my life on track, for Paul his put him back on the right track.
 It has given me a purpose – a reason and taught me that there are options no matter what your situation is.
-You are never too old for learning, never too inexperienced to take up something new; if you need qualifications to study again, there are people out there to help you succeed.
+You are never too old for learning, never too inexperienced to take up something new, it’s not that you need qualifications to study again and there are people out there to help you succeed.